© Alison Slattery

-Head east to enjoy the expanses of this 261-hectace riverside park in the city’s Rivière-des-Prairies-Pointe-aux-Trembles neighbourhood.
+Head east to enjoy the expanses of this 261-hectace riverside park in the city’s Rivière-des-Prairies and Pointe-aux-Trembles neighbourhoods.
 It offers 6.7 kilometres of snowshoeing bliss that includes the chance to walk among tall grasses and maybe spot a white-tailed deer.

 © Yves Kéroack

-While it’s more of a hike to get there, this park on Ile-Bizard on Montréal’s northwestern tip is certainly worth the trip.
+While it’s more of a hike to get to, this park on Île-Bizard on Montréal’s northwestern tip is certainly worth the trip.
 Get your nature fix on 12 kilometres of snowshoeing trails that include wooded enclaves and glittering snowscapes.

-Shared by the boroughs of Ahuntsic-Cartierville, Pierrefonds-Roxboro Saint-Laurent, this grand park offers over 10 kilometres of snowshoeing trails in an idyllic setting.
+Shared by the neighbourhoods of Ahuntsic, Cartierville, Pierrefonds, Roxboro and Saint-Laurent, this grand park offers over 10 kilometres of snowshoeing trails in an idyllic setting.
 Get out and enjoy a forest filled with rare maples and other wildlife, pristine powder and fresh air.

 © Yves Kéroack - Ville de Montréal